KC Streetcar: Ridership

 The line was originally projected to have a daily average ridership of just 2,700.
 Average yearly ridership levels have been around double this figure.
 The streetcar is free to ride, and is funded by the local transportation development district.
-Ridership is calculated by the use of automatic, anonymous passenger counters at each streetcar door - with manual checks to ensure accuracy.
+Ridership is calculated by the use of automatic, anonymous passenger counters at each streetcar door – with manual checks to ensure accuracy.
+Per mile, the streetcar has higher ridership than other major transit lines such as the Muni Metro in San Francisco, California or METRORail in Houston, Texas.
+In 2023, KC Streetcar had 2,281 average daily boardings per mile, compared to 1,924 for Muni Metro in San Francisco and 1,705 for METRORail in Houston.